VandinLab/TopKWY/README.md

 ## REPRODUCIBILITY OF THE EXPERIMENTS DESCRIBED IN THE ARTICLE

-To reproduce the experiments described in "Efficient Mining of the most Significant Patterns", follows these steps:
+To reproduce the experiments described in "Efficient Mining of the Most Significant Patterns with Permutation Testing", you can follow these steps:
 1. TopKWY compilation: use the `make` command from inside the /src/ folder.
 2. Files organisation: copy the *topkwy* executable and *runexperiments_all.py* in the main folder.
 3. Run the script for experiments with `python runexperiments_all.py`.
 This script launches TopKWY with jp=10^4, alpha=0.05, k = [10,100,1000,100000,1000000] for all 19 datasets, performing for each of those combination 10 runs.
 These parameters can be changed inside the *runexperiments_all.py* file.